 How to Recognize a Case of Appendicitis

 Do you know how to distinguish a common abdominal pain or stomachache from a case of appendicitis?
 If not, it will be difficult to know if you should go to the hospital or not.
-So today we’re going to show you some ways to detect appendicitis.
+Because of this, today we’re going to show you some ways to recognize a case of appendicitis.
 Don’t miss it!

 Appendicitis always occurs suddenly and without warning, so it’s very important to know the symptoms.
 Appendicitis is very dangerous if you don’t seek medical attention quickly, since the appendix can rupture and cause a case of peritonitis.